ind4zy/Overhead-Direct-Convolutions/README.md

-# Efficient Convolution
-Implementation of an efficient convolution algorithm between 3D and/or 4D tensors.

-> For further details we suggest to refer to the [slides][slides].

 ## Abstract
 The aim of this project is to implement the efficient Direct Convolution algorithm based on the paper [High Performance Zero-Memory Overhead Direct Convolutions][main-paper] by Zhang et al.